Opportunities to Serve

 Nursery and Child Care

 Child care is offered during the 10:00 a.m.
 Eucharist every Sunday.
 Nursery is also offered at other services and times, such as Christmas Eve and the Easter Vigil.
-Julie Kwasnica organizes care givers for the nursery.
+Natalie Gahm organizes care givers for the nursery.
 It’s a great opportunity to serve and a great place for kids to feel comfortable and have fun with lots of toys.

 Church School Leaders

-Children from preschool through fifth grade are welcome to attend an enlivening and enriching program on Sundays during Education Hour.
+Children from preschool through sixth grade are welcome to attend an enlivening and enriching program on Sundays during the 10:00 Eucharist.
 Our Director of Children and Youth has developed a unique and engaging curriculum for each age group.
 Volunteers work in pairs or in groups to nurture our young people in expanding their knowledge of Christ and Episcopal tradition.
 Contact Kathy Hickner at the church office to discuss the program or to volunteer to work in a classroom and make a difference in the lives of young people.

 In the Journey Youth program at Saint Andrew’s, each class has four adult leaders, who take turns teaching on Sunday mornings, and also participate in youth dinners and other activities .
 It is a big commitment, but the rewards are immeasurable.
 Anyone interested in being a youth leader should contact Kathy Hickner at the church office.